Skip to content

 Fans who paid top-tier prices found their seats in corners and behind goals, with FIFA claiming maps were never binding.

-Category 1 ticket holders for multiple 2026 World Cup matches discovered their seats were located in corners and behind goals, positions the original stadium maps placed in lower categories.
-FIFA stated the maps were 'indicative' and that 'exact seat locations were never guaranteed,' contradicting its own September documentation.
+Category 1 ticket holders found their seats in corners and behind-goal positions, locations the original stadium maps placed in lower categories.
+FIFA stated the maps were "indicative" and that "exact seat locations were never guaranteed."

 New York's busiest commuter terminal will lock out 650,000 daily passengers for four hours before each MetLife match, with one closure landing on a Monday evening rush hour.